Skip to main content

 9. Choose one thing to accept about your partner

 A more personal resolution could be choosing one of your partner’s harmless behaviors or traits that you can accept.
 Most couples get irritated with their partners for little things, like leaving their socks on the floor or chewing loudly.
-These are not dealbreakers, but rather little annoyances that get you mad and may even lead to lashing out at your partner.
+These habits usually aren’t dealbreakers, but they can be annoying.
+And they can make you feel mad or even cause you to lash out at your partner.

-This resolution will not work for bigger issues that truly matter to you.
-For example, if your partner drinks too much and you’re concerned about their health, then you shouldn’t just accept the behavior.
-In this case, you’ll want to work on ways to bring up your concerns and encourage them to get help.
+This resolution won’t work for bigger issues that truly matter to you.
+For example, if your partner drinks too much and you’re concerned about their health, that’s something you shouldn’t just accept.
+In that case, you’ll want to work on ways to bring up your concerns and encourage them to get help.

-When you select a harmless trait or behavior to accept, think of all the reasons why this trait or behavior truly doesn’t matter.
-Then think of all that you love and appreciate about your partner.
-When the behavior happens, take a deep breath and refer to the love list.
+When choosing a harmless trait or behavior to accept, think of all the reasons why this trait or behavior truly doesn’t matter.
+Think of what you love and appreciate about your partner.
+When the behavior happens, take a deep breath and remind yourself of all the things you love and appreciate about your partner.

 What are the benefits of New Year’s resolutions for couples?

 Relationships are constantly changing.
-Setting New Year’s resolutions gives you an opportunity to grow together, rather than apart.
+Setting couples resolutions for a new year gives you an opportunity to grow together.

-Depending on the type of resolutions that you agree to, setting a resolution can help you:
+Depending on the types of resolutions that you agree to, setting a resolution can help you:

 • Feel closer to your partner